akspa0/showTools/soundContextTools/memory-bank/productContext.md

 - Privacy-first: no PII in filenames, logs, or outputs
 - Clear traceability and auditability of files and processing lineage
 - Output ready for further analysis, dataset use, or downstream LLM tasks
 - User-configurable via CLI and workflow JSONs

+## 2024-06-XX: User Experience Achieved
+- Privacy, traceability, resumability, extensibility, and robust error handling are all achieved.
+- Pipeline is stable, user-friendly, and ready for production use.